szahn/node-rest-api/README.md

 ```bash
 curl http://localhost:3000/events?sinceDays=1
 ```

+## Assumptions

+One big assumption here is that the user id for event tracking is obtained from a [JWT bearer token](https://tools.ietf.org/html/rfc7523) as the user we want to track events for must be authorized to do so first.

+The solution was designed to be compiled in an unix environment, but could also run on Windows.

 ## Improvments

+- Additional CRUD endpoints as time permits
 - Make data calls async
 - Sanitize input data
 - Add unit tests and mocks